The Hold (conclusion)

 He smiled.
 He lost the level he was on.

 Let’s go, again.

-And was certain, suddenly.
-Horrid guilt and panic.
+Guilt and panic, suddenly.
 Hadn’t his mother wanted them all to come?
-The nurse practitioner telling them she was awake and comfortable, that it was a good time…but.
-Without saying maybe the last time.
-She’d encouraged them…be there.
+The nurse practitioner telling them she was awake and comfortable, that it was a good time.
+Not saying maybe the last time.
+Be there.
+Know you said thank you when she wanted you to take Dad’s flag, and his baseball trophy.
 Decide about the dog.

-Now, as though he’d stepped off a cliff, Keneliot felt footless.
+As though he’d stepped off a cliff, Keneliot felt footless.
 Why was it hard to remember the dog?
-The dog was old…Shawna thought the kids should not, after Grandma…
+The dog was old.
+Megan thought the kids should not have another loss, after Grandma…

 “But old dogs die.
 They can get that.”

 “Oh, sure.
 It’s only the worst time in the world.
 Why don’t we adopt a dog?”

 Gotta stop the bitching.
 Have to be shiny for the public.